presslabs/toplytics/toplytics/readme.txt

 `mixed toplytics_get_results ( [ array $args ] )`

-toplytics_get_results() returns the toplytics results into an array; in this case the toplytics results' HTML can be formatted according with your needs.
+toplytics_get_results() returns the toplytics results into an array; in this case, the toplytics results' HTML can be formatted according with your needs.

 **Parameters**